How can you “kill” something that cannot “die”?

 Life began on earth 3.8 billion years ago and has not been interrupted since.
 There is no ‘divine spark,’ no ensorcelled moment when the inanimate abruptly transforms into the animate.
 A foetus was never inorganic and suddenly becomes organic.
 The egg and the sperm are already parts of the living system—a 3.8 billion years old system driven by chemiosmosis, where the rechargeable chemical battery for life, adenosine triphosphate (ATP), is first broken down and then re-formed during respiration to release energy used to power every living reaction.

-In as few words as possible, defined human life begins the moment its twin, death, also springs into existence.
+In as few words as possible (and ignoring the critical issue of the mother’s complete autonomy), defined human life begins the moment its twin, death, also springs into existence.
 Without death there is no life.
 The former begets the latter.
 The latter assigns meaning to the former.
 One delineates the other, and the definition of human death is not in dispute.
 Death is the permanent loss of capacity for consciousness and all brainstem functions.
 Or more simply put: death is when electroencephalography (EEG) activity ceases.
 That’s it.
 That’s death, and a 2002 survey published in the journal Neurology comparing worldwide standards and regulations of death found brain death to be the universal legal and medical measure accepted across the globe.
 In the U.S., laws on brain death vary by state, but all states recognise that death is determined by the irreversible cessation of brain function, or as bluntly stated in the journal, Nature Reviews, Neuroscience: “Brain death means human death”—And for very good reason.
 Consider this simple fact: Theoretically, I can remove the heart from an adult human being, and for just as long as I keep blood flowing through the body, that person will remain being a living person because their brain is still working naturally.
 You cannot do the reverse of this experiment.

 There is no approximation or inference here.
 Research into foetal brain development started in earnest in the early 1960’s, and today we have a precise picture of what is happening, when and where.